wp-plugins/bepro-listings/readme.txt

 	14. Multisite - Now multisite compatible, expand the use of this plugin throughout your network.
 	15. Gallery - Works with the wordpress gallery shortcode, so its compatible with many gallery plugins
 	16. Widgets - Several widgets are available including, recent listings and search filter.
 Just about every content focused addon brings more widgets
-	17. **Ajax** (NEW) - Search and filter on one page.
+	17. Ajax (NEW) - Search and filter on one page.
 Yes, wow is the correct phrase to use!

 = ADD ONS =
 Our Addons provide lots of new ways to customize your listings experinece.
-We have (3) three major categories of addons. **1)** There are *media addons* like, **videos** and documents.
+We have (4) four major categories of addons.
+1) There are *media addons* like, **videos** and **documents**.
 2) There are customer engagement addons like, contact and favorites.
-3) Also there are niche market addons like **real estate**.
+3) We create niche market addons like **real estate**.
+4) Also addons which tie into 3rd party solutions like s2member and PMPro.
 Current available add-ons include:

 	1. Tags - Now you and your members can tag your listings and allow users to search them via the tag widget
 	2. Contact - Add a contact form to your listing pages.
 This provides the option to have all emails go to one address or the address for the person who created the listing